 Key Takeaways

-• Survived a severe brain injury: In 1848, Phineas Gage lived through a shocking accident—an iron rod shot through his skull and brain.
+- Survival: In 1848, Phineas Gage lived through a shocking accident: an iron rod shot through his skull and brain.

-• Modern research updates the narrative: Brain imaging in the late 20th century suggests the damage was less extensive than first thought, and Gage may have recovered better than assumed.
+- Modern Reassessment: Brain imaging in the late 20th century suggests the damage was less extensive than first thought, and Gage may have recovered better than assumed.

 What Happened To Phineas Gage?